lillylabs/little-lilly-website/README.md

 The Little Lilly website is a Jekyll website hosted at Netlify.
 It is possible to edit the content visually through Siteleaf.
 The site is deployed automatically.

+## Getting started

+* Clone this repository: `git clone git@github.com:lillylabs/little-lilly-website.git`
+* Move into the site's directory: `cd little-lilly-website`
+* Build and serve the site using: `jekyll serve`
+* View the site at: `http://localhost:4000/`

 ## Development

 Development is done in feature branches that are merged into the `develop` branch through pull requests.